 Additionally, CSS requires students to prepare an 'Intent to Graduate' notice.
 The notice is due the first week of the semester in which the student plans to graduate.
 The student and professor should be prepared to present, in writing, an official timeline of how the process leading up to the thesis defense will be carried out in a timely and fair manner.
-The timeline should include committee meetings, draft editing schedules, official graduate school deadlines and other pertinent dates and procedures.
+Please use the template provided in the appendix.